jradcliffe5/sfxc_workshop_2025/sfxc-basic-tutorial.md

 ```

 The channel frequency 1629.99 was chosen because it is exactly 3.5 MHz from the band edge.
-SFXC uses an FFT to cut out the 4 MHz zoom bands out of the original 32 MHz bands.
+SFXC uses an FFT to cut the 4 MHz zoom band out of the original 32 MHz bands.
 This means that
 the channel frequency needs to start exactly at an FFT point.
 This will be true as long as the FFT
 is at least 64 points long in this case.